Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Geometric Interpretation of Optimized IRS

 By setting the far-field approximation in \eqref{eq:SNR:IRS2-far3}, for an optimized IRS, equal to the mirror limit in \eqref{eq:pathloss-mirror}, we obtain that

 is the largest array area that a mirror-mimicking IRS can make use of in this example.\footnote{The expression is generalized in \cite[Eq.~(35)]{Ellingson2019a} to cases where the source and destination are located in different directions.} This point is indicated by a square in Fig.~\ref{figure_simulationIRSmirror}.
 If the IRS is larger, the remaining area is essentially wasted on scattering signals in other directions.
-In other words, if one uses \eqref{eq:pathloss-mirror} as a proxy for the channel gain of an optimized IRS (e.g., as done in \cite{Basar2019a,Yildirim2019a}), then the results only hold when the IRS has exactly the area in \eqref{eq:exact-IRS-size} and the source/destination are centered in front of it.
+The same phenomenon appears when a person is looking into a large plane mirror and only sees his/her reflection in a small part of it.
+Hence, if one uses \eqref{eq:pathloss-mirror} as a proxy for the channel gain of an optimized IRS (e.g., as done in \cite{Basar2019a,Yildirim2019a}), then the results only hold when the IRS has exactly the area in \eqref{eq:exact-IRS-size} and the source/destination are centered in front of it.
 If we change $\delta$ or $\lambda$, the curves in Fig.~\ref{figure_simulationIRSmirror} will be shifted in different directions, but the quantitative conclusions remain the same.
-In summary, the correct geometric interpretation of an optimized IRS is a reconfigurable lens that can focus any incoming wave onto the point of destination.
+Note that a large area $NA$ is obtained in \eqref{eq:exact-IRS-size} as the wavelength is increase, thus a much larger area is needed to mimic a mirror in radio spectrum than in visible light.
+In summary, the correct geometric interpretation of an optimized IRS is that it synthesizes the scattering off an optimally shaped concave mirror that can focus the incoming wave onto the point of destination.